About

 TO OUR COMMUNITY

-On behalf of the members of the Newsome House Foundation Board, we would like to thank our beloved community for your continued support.
-We are embarking on a new phase for the Newsome House and we hope you will continue to support our efforts as we continue to educate and celebrate African-American history.
+On behalf of the members of the Newsome House Foundation and our Board, we would like to thank our beloved community for your continued support.
+We are embarking on a new phase for the Newsome House Foundation and we hope you will continue to support our efforts as we continue the powerful legacy of J. Thomas & Mary Winfield Newsome.
 For more information about the Board and how to get involved call 757-247-2360.

 Sincerely,